What is the Catechumenate and RCIA?

 The Catechumenate is a process of Christian formation offered to those who seek to become members of the Catholic Church.

-In this parish, meetings are held fortnightly from late August until Easter of the following year, with a break over December and January.
+In this parish, meetings are held fortnightly from early September until Easter of the following year, with a break over December and January.
 Catechumens who are suitably prepared are welcomed into the church at the celebration of the Easter Vigil each year.

 If you are interested in knowing more about this programme, please speak with Fr Mario on 0429 600 711 or contact the Parish Office on 07 3367 6640.